Lease Purchase Basics

 â€¢No other party may purchase the property unless the buyer defaults.

 â€¢The buyer typically cannot assign the lease purchase agreement without seller approval.

 â€¢Buyers may be responsible for maintaining the property and paying all expenses associated with its upkeep, including taxes and insurance.

-Bottom line, get a good agent to help with a Lease/Purchase Contract; it will likely save many headaches and more than a few dollars.
-Please call or email if I may help further, Good Luck!
+Bottom line, get a good agent to help with the lease/purchase; it will likely save many headaches and more than a few dollars.
+Good Luck!